-0.68 The Regional Games recognised by the FIE are the same as those recognised by the International Olympic Committee, when fencing is on the programme (e.g. the Mediterranean Games, the Pan-American Games, the Central American and Caribbean Games, etc.) and also in addition the Commonwealth Games.
+- o.68.
+1. The Regional Games recognised by the FIE are the same as those recognised by the International Olympic Committee, when fencing is on the programme (e.g. the Mediterranean Games, the Pan-American Games, the Central American and Caribbean Games, etc.) and also in addition the Commonwealth Games. - 2.
 The Rules of the FIE are obligatory in cases which are not provided for by the Rules for Regional Games adopted by the International Olympic Committee.

-(a) Technical delegates of the FIE
+Technical delegates of the FIE

-0.69 The Technical delegate of the FIE, who represents the FIE in accordance with the Olympic Rules for Regional Games, will be chosen by the President of the FIE, either from among the members of the Executive Committee, or from among the members d'Honneur, the members of the Committees of the FIE or the Presidents of national federations who live at a reasonable distance from the Regional Games.
+- o.69.
+1. The Technical delegate of the FIE, who represents the FIE in accordance with the Olympic Rules for Regional Games, will be chosen by the President of the FIE, after consultation with the Executive Committee, according to criteria of recognised technical abilities. - 2.
 The expenses incurred by this representative (tourist-class air fare, hotel and board) will be paid by the Organising Committee.

-(b) Technical officials and referees
+Technical officials and referees

-- 0.70 The Olympic Rules for Regional Games stipulate that the control of all the technical organisation of the Games, including appointing referees and officials, must be entrusted to the international federations.
-The Organising Committee must pay the expenses (tourist-class air fare, hotel and board) for the following officials: - Directoire Technique.
+- o.70.
+The Olympic Rules for Regional Games stipulate that the control of all the technical organisation of the Games, including appointing referees and officials, must be entrusted to the international federations.
+The Organising Committee must pay the expenses (tourist-class air fare, hotel and board) for the following officials: - 1.
+Directoire Technique.
 Two foreign members if the Directoire Technique has three members; five foreign members if there are six members.
 The Directoire Technique is appointed by the Executive Committee of the FIE after consultation with the Organising Committee. - Checking of Equipment.
 One or two representatives of the SEMI Committee, depending on the importance of the fencing events at the Games.
 These representatives are appointed by the Executive Committee of the FIE after consultation with the Organising Committee. - 3.
 Refereeing delegate.
 A representative of the Refereeing Committee, appointed by the Executive Committee of the FIE after consultation with the Organising Committee. - 4.
 Neutral referees.
 Two or three international referees, depending on the importance of the event, from countries outside the region of the Games, appointed by the Executive Committee of the FIE after consultation with the Organising Committee.